This information will be updated from time to time so we encourage you to review the content prior to entering into a transaction.

 MiFID II and other European Economic Area information

 NAB London is subject to the updated Markets in Financial Instruments Directive (MiFID II).
-Customer information on MiFID II is contained here.
+Read the customer information on MiFID II.

 FMSB Statement of Commitment